-- Berkeley was one of the first college or university online programs worldwide to be awarded Quality Standards certification by the United States Distance Learning Association, placing Berkeley among an elite group of institutions recognized for excellence in distance learning. - For 9 consecutive years, Berkeley College has been ranked among the Best Online Bachelor's Degree Programs and Best Online Bachelor's Degree Programs for Veterans by U.S. News & World Report.
-In the most recent rankings, Berkeley College was one of only two colleges in NJ named in the "Online Bachelor's Degree Programs - Business" category. - Berkeley has also been named as one of the nation's "Top Veteran-Friendly Schools" in the Best of the Best issue of U.S. Veterans Magazine, a valuable resource for transitioning veterans published by DiversityComm.
+- Berkeley was one of the first college or university online programs worldwide to be awarded Quality Standards certification by the United States Distance Learning Association, placing Berkeley among an elite group of institutions recognized for excellence in distance learning. - For 10 consecutive years, Berkeley College has been ranked among the Best Online Bachelor's Degree Programs and Best Online Bachelor's Degree Programs for Veterans by U.S. News & World Report.
+Berkeley College has also been recognized in the "Online Bachelor's Degree Programs - Business" and "Best Online MBA Program" categories. - Berkeley has also been named as one of the nation's "Top Veteran-Friendly Schools" in the Best of the Best issue of U.S. Veterans Magazine, a valuable resource for transitioning veterans published by DiversityComm.